its-kumar-yash/react-resume-builder/README.md

 - `Support Download Functionality`: Once the resume is complete, users can export it as a PDF or download it as a file.
 - `Editable Sections`: Users can easily edit and rearrange different sections of their resume, such as personal information, education, work experience, projects, and more.
 - `Responsiveness`: The ResumeXpert is designed to be responsive and mobile-friendly.
+- `User Feedback/Queries`: Users can send their feedback, questions, or queries through a `contact form`, enabling direct communication with the administrators.

 ## 🤖Technologies Used

-The ResumeXpert is built using the following technologies:
+The `ResumeXpert` is built using the following technologies:

 - `React.js`: A JavaScript library for building user interfaces.
   Used React features likes states, contexts etc.